RogerZhang888/web-forum/README.md

 ## AI Usage Declaration
 ChatGPT was used
 * as a search engine to explain certain engineering concepts and best practices.
-* occasionally, to assist in debugging after I tried to identify the source of an error and fix the error myself but could not successfully do so.
+* occasionally, to assist in debugging after I tried to identify the source of an error and fix the error myself but could not successfully do so. <br>

 Built by Roger Zhang
 <br>